rlp-dev/starGazersGithub/README.md

 # starGazersGithub

+'Stargazers' are a public list of GitHub users that have starred (essentially bookmarked) your repository

-Application to retrieve user starred a github repo.
+Application retrieve Stargazers of a github repository.
+You can search repo with owner name and repository name.

+Some features:

-- endLess scroll in result tableView with pagination
+- endLess scroll in result tableView with pagination;
-- demo mode to show the flow
+- demo mode to show the features;
-- settings for number of results for page
+- settings for number of results for page and enable/disable demoMode;